philanderson888/course-notes/cyber/cyber-random-terms.md

-SYN : first part only (can try if ICMP is blocked) SYN..ACK  FIN..ACK on both sides synthetic monitoring provides a path of inputs to simulate a user journey through a site sysinternals accesschk for unauthorised privileges sysinternals accessenum will enumerate access sysinternals autoruns: what is starting automatically and from where sysinternals du disk usage tool
-Syslog = logs only
+SYN : first part only (can try if ICMP is blocked) SYN..ACK  FIN..ACK on both sides synthetic monitoring provides a path of inputs to simulate a user journey through a site Syslog = logs only sysvol
-sysvol
 TACACS+ 49